Nervous children come to coaching to feel more confident

 I am still underneath my bubbly Smiley exterior, a nervous person.
-I have overcome my fear of public speaking – check out all the videos on Facebook and YouTube.
-I have become more compassionate for my perfectionistic tendencies and less insistent that everything is just so.
-I have discovered lots of strategies for growing my confidence, one of which I want to share with you today!
+I have overcome my fear of public speaking – you’ll find me on Facebook and YouTube.
+I’ve become more compassionate for my perfectionistic tendencies and less insistent that everything is just so.
+I’ve discovered lots of strategies for growing my confidence, one of which I want to share with you today!

-Every night, one of my clients – let’s call her Poppy – listens to the Get Your Happy on audio in the Smiley Sweet Dreams Pack.
-This is one of the six audios which help you say goodbye to the day and get ready for bed.
+Every night, one of my 10 year old clients – let’s call her Poppy – listens to the Get Your Happy on audio in the Smiley Sweet Dreams Pack.
+This is one of the eleven audios which help you say goodbye to the day and get ready for bed.
 It’s her favourite one.

 People underestimate the power of this!